 Pure Python sucks in the scene of parallel computing, due to the existence of the Global Interpreter Lock (aka GIL).
-GIL prevents codes from different threads to access or manipulate the interpreter.
-The mechanism alleviates the risk of race condition, but makes multi-threading program “single-threaded” as well.
+GIL prevents accessing or manipulating interpreter from different threads concurrently.
+The mechanism alleviates the risk of race condition, but sequentializes multi-threading program so that it behaves just like a single-threading version as well.
 Sadly, there’s no way to release the lock from pure Python.

-OK.
-So what about not using pure Python?
-Shall we make an extension to bypass the mechanism?
-The answer is yes, and that’s what most of scientific libaries do.
+Alright.
+So what about beyond pure Python?
+Shall we bypass the mechanism within an extension?
+The answer is yes, and that’s what most of scientific computing libaries do.

-As of writing extensions, Cython is a good choice, less verbose, and more similar to Python syntactically.
-In Cython, one can release GIL temporarily for a block using the
+Cython is a good choice for writing extensions, less verbose, and more similar to Python syntactically.
+In Cython, one can release GIL temporarily for a code block using the

 with nogil: syntax.
-Will it better utilize multi-core CPU?
-Let’s have a try.
+Will it release the true power of multi-core CPU?
+We should have a try.

-We will use a toy example, say, a naive matrix multiplication, for benchmarking.
+We adopt a toy example, say, a naive matrix multiplication, for benchmarking.
 Start with a C-only version:

 The function above is straight-forward.
 We then create a wrapper for it, so that it can be called by Python code:

 Now the Cython part is ready.
-We then create a script for benchmarking:
+Below a script for benchmarking:

-matmul will be tested with four settings.
+matmul against four settings.
 The result is listed as below:

 The first two rows show that, with single thread,

-matmul has comparable performance whether or not releasing GIL.
-This is desired, since GIL should not lead to performance degrade in single-threaded scene.
+matmul has comparable performance no matter releasing GIL or not.
+This is desired behavior, since GIL should not lead to performance degradation in single-threading scene.
 But things change when it comes to multi-threading.
-If not releasing GIL, the time doubles when two computing threads run in parallel, whilst in another setting (GIL released), the performance remains unchanged.
+With two computing threads running in parallel, the time doubles if holding GIL, whilst in another setting (GIL released), the performance remains unchanged.

 We may step further to investigate the behavior of

-prange is a facility provided by Cython for more convenient parallel computing, using the famous OpenMP as backend.
-We can write a
+prange is provided by Cython for more convenient parallel computing, adopting the famous OpenMP as backend.
+Writing a

 cdef void _matmul_p(